Sub-Saharan African music traditions: The Gulf of Guinea

 The music of Cape Verde has long been influenced by Europe, Instrumentation includes the accordion (gaita), the bowed rabeca, the violão guitar and the viola twelve string guitar as well as cavaquinho, cimboa and ferrinho.
 Styles include batuque, coladera, funaná, morna and tabanca.

 Central Africa

 The central region of African music is defined by the tropical rain-forests at the heart of the continent.
 However Chad, the northernmost state, has a considerable subtropical and desert northern region.

 Northern traditions

-The north of this region has Nilo-Saharans such as the Zande people.
 Early kingdoms were founded near Lake Chad: the Kanem Empire, ca. 600 BCE – 1380 CE encompassed much of Chad, Fezzan, east Niger and north-east Nigeria, perhaps founded by the nomadic Zaghawa, then ruled by the Sayfawa dynasty.
 The Bornu Empire (1396–1893) was a continuation, the Kanembu founding a new state at Ngazargamu.
 These spoke the Kanuri languages spoken by some four million people in Nigeria, Niger, Chad, Cameroon, Libya and Sudan.
 They are noted for lute and drum music.
 The Kingdom of Baguirmi (1522–1897) and the Ouaddai Empire (1635–1912) were also centred near Lake Chad.